 Board of Directors

 Shea Hutsenpiller is Hickory Hill Farm’s Executive Director.
 Born and raised in middle Tennessee, Shea graduated from Middle Tennessee State University with a Bachelor’s Degree in Equine Science.
 She has always felt a strong urge to use her passion and love of animals, primarily horses, to help others.
 After meeting with Jenna through their mutual friend, Jenny, and sharing their similar ideas, it was clear to Shea that God had big plans for them.
 She co-founded Hickory Hill Farm in early 2016 along with Jenna, Sean, Jenny, Katie, and Madi.
 Shea has owned, cared for, and shown horses since she was eight years old.
 She brings her years of real life experience with horses, educational background, and experience working with other area non-profits to our leadership team.
-When not working on Hickory Hill, Shea spends her time on her own small farm caring for her and her husband, CJ’s, seven horses (including two personal rescues), three goats (2 HHF fosters), one pot belly pig (HHF foster), four dogs (one adopted rescue), and one cat (also a rescue!).
+When not working on Hickory Hill, Shea spends her time on her own small farm caring for a herd of animals including six horses (including one personal horse, the rest belonging to HHF or boarders), three goats (2 HHF fosters), two pot belly pigs (HHF fosters), four dogs (one adopted rescue), and one cat (also a rescue!).

 Jenna Gibbons is our Assistant Director.
 Jenna was born and grew up in Plymouth, Michigan.
 Graduating from Michigan State with a degree in Elementary Education and with six years of teaching experience in different parts of the country including Detroit, MI and Smyrna, TN, Jenna brings a strong educational background and desire to serve others to our leadership.
 Jenna has operated successful Kid’s Camps and programs in both Michigan and Tennessee.
 She states, “I have always wanted to find a purpose in my life that I feel truly passionate about.
 I enjoy being outdoors with my animals, and I feel that I have a mission to work with children.
 What better way to bring the two together, than to give my time and experience to Hickory Hill Farm?”
 Jenna helped form the dream of Hickory Hill Farm in 2015 and co-founded it in early 2016.
-Jenna and her husband Sean reside on a small farm in middle Tennessee with their son, Rowan, two horses (one a rescue), and one dog (adopted!).
+Jenna and her husband Sean reside on a small farm in middle Tennessee with their son, Rowan, four horses (three personal rescues and one HHF foster), and one dog (adopted!).

 Malia Pack serves on our board and also as the HHF Marketing and Public Relations Manager.
 Malia grew up in West Virginia and North Carolina.
 She now resides here in Middle Tennessee with her husband Mark and their five children.
 Malia enjoys spending her time hiking, traveling.. preferably to the beach, crafting, and of course, loving on and riding Hickory Hill Farm Rescues.
 She is also a member of our HHF Riders program and spends time riding and working with our fosters.
 Most recently, she helped transform a nervous, insecure horse to a bold trail mount for her new family!
 Juggling her time between her family, Hickory Hill Farm, and her day job as a business analyst, Malia has a full plate!